acotorruelo/ERGToolbox/README.md

 https://saasofcc.wordpress.com/erg-toolbox/

 ## Installation
-Extract the files to a directory in your computer and add it to the MATLAB path.
+To install the ERG Toolbox, just run the script named ERGTinstall.
+Choose in the window the directory in which ERGT will be installed, the script will copy all necessary files and will add the directory to MATLAB's path.
 This toolbox requires [MPT3](http://people.ee.ethz.ch/~mpt/3/).